ayumi-cloud/ga4/README.md

 1. Follow this link: http://curl.haxx.se/ca/cacert.pem and save it in a file called `cacert.pem`.

-1. Open your `php.ini` file insert or edit the following line:
+2. Open your `php.ini` file insert or edit the following line:

-    ```
+    ```php
     curl.cainfo = "[pathtothisfile]\cacert.pem"
     ```

-1. Restart Apache
+3. Restart Apache

+## Contributions, Feature Requests, and Feedback

+We are actively inviting new contributors!
+To start, please read the [contribution guide](CONTRIBUTING.md).

+This project is only possible thanks to the work of many dedicated volunteers.
+Everyone is encouraged to help in ways large and small.
+Here are a few ways you can help:

+- Read the current content and help us fix any spelling mistakes or grammatical errors.
+- Choose an existing [issue](https://github.com/ayumi-cloud/ga4/issues) on GitHub and submit a pull request to fix it.
+- Open a new issue to report an opportunity for improvement.

+## sec